dialob/dialob-parent/frontend/dialob-material-dashboard/README.md

 # Dialob Material Dashboard
 This package provides a Dialob Admin UI View which enables users to easily interact with the Dialob forms.
+It requires Dialob backend with version of: 2.2.4 or above

 ## Install